Supervisory Control System (FINRA Rule 3120)

 Exam Tip: Gotchas

 The $200 million threshold is based on the prior calendar year FOCUS report, not the current year.
-Also, Rule 3120 tests the supervisory SYSTEM, not individual trades or accounts.
-A firm can be Rule 3110 compliant (has written procedures) but still violate Rule 3120 if it never tests whether those procedures actually work.
+Also, the supervisory-control rule tests the supervisory SYSTEM, not individual trades or accounts.
+A firm can be supervision-rule compliant (has written procedures) but still violate the supervisory-control rule if it never tests whether those procedures actually work.